 I take a trauma-informed approach, meaning I have an understanding of how trauma impacts the body, brain, and spirit.
 This knowledge guides our work together and acknowledges the nuances of the human experience during and after trauma.

-I am queer and racial justice allied.
 I take a person-in-environment perspective.
 In other words, I consider how the environment, society, and culture influences personal development and well-being.
 I find it crucial to examine the impact of racism, sexism, and heteronormativity on our mental and physical health.

 Some clients prefer weekly therapy while others want to work intensively.
 Clients who work with me appreciate my warm, open and accepting approach.